Rosario Nadal: Personal life

 Rosario married Kyril, Prince of Preslav, the son of Tsar Simeon II of Bulgaria and Doña Margarita Gómez-Acebo y Cejuela, on 15 September 1989 in an Eastern Orthodox ceremony at St. Anne's Chapel in the Almudaina Palace in Palma de Mallorca.
 The wedding was attended by senior members of the Spanish royal family including Juan Carlos I of Spain, Queen Sofía of Spain, Felipe, Prince of Asturias, Infanta Cristina of Spain, and Infanta Elena, Duchess of Lugo.
 She has three children: Princess Mafalda-Cecilia, Princess Olimpia, and Prince Tassilo.

 In September 2009 she and her husband were included in the Best Dressed List by Vanity Fair España.
 Rosario was added to the list again in 2013.
 She was added to the International Best Dressed Hall of Fame List in 1995.

 Rosario and Prince Kyril separated in October 2009.
 She has since been in a relationship with Albanian artist Anri Sala.
 She resides in London.
 While she and Prince Kyril are separated, they are not divorced, and she has made official appearances with him since the separation.
-In 2010 she accompanied her estranged husband to the wedding of Victoria, Crown Princess of Sweden and Daniel Westling.
+In 2010 she accompanied her estranged husband to the wedding of Victoria, Crown Princess of Sweden and Daniel Westling and in 2026 to the funeral of Harald V.

 Rosario is a godmother of Prince Sverre Magnus of Norway.
 She is a close friend of Infanta Cristina of Spain and is also the godmother of her daughter, Irene Urdangarin y de Borbón.
 In 2015 she spoke out in support of Infanta Cristina and her husband, Iñaki Urdangarin, after they were investigated for fraud and corruption.